Your pension is likely one of the longest investments you'll have over your life. But is there a chance you could lose it?

 In this article, we'll look at a few different scenarios that could affect your pension, and what you can do about it.

-A pension is a very secure way to save for your future.
+Overall, a pension is a very secure way to save for your future.
 There are protections in place that guard your savings should your employer or your pension provider go out of business.
-You can read about those here.

-When you get divorced (or dissolve a civil partnership) any workplace or private pensions savings that you or your partner (husband, wife or civil partner) have is taken into account when dividing up your shared assets.
+When you get divorced (or dissolve a civil partnership) any workplace or private pensions savings that you or your partner have is taken into account when dividing up your shared assets.

 Benefits built up for the new State Pension (which applies from 6 April 2016) can’t be split, although some parts of the old State Pension arrangements can.

 Pensions may be split (or shared) at the time of a divorce, or part of the pension might be ring-fenced for one partner to receive at retirement.